scassidy25/getrubix-blogs/styling-showcase.md

 ---
 title: "GetRubix Markdown Styling Showcase"
+author: Sean@getrubix.com
-description: "A visual guide to markdown elements styled with Tailwind Prose"
+description: "A visual guide to the markdown used in our blog. it provides example usage of the styling elements you can use"
 date: "2025-07-08"
 thumbnail: "https://getrubixsitecms.blob.core.windows.net/public-assets/content/v1/mardown-glass-tile-blog.png"
 tags: